Suggestions

 Please wait while we process your payment

-Over the next four years, Aristotle traveled about the eastern Aegean, studying and teaching.
+Over the next four years, Aristotle traveled through the eastern Aegean region, studying and teaching.
 During this time, he conducted a remarkable array of experiments and observations in the biological sciences.
-In 343, he was summoned back north to Macedonia to be the personal tutor to King Philip’s son, the young Alexander the Great.
-We do not know the precise relationship between Aristotle and Alexander, though their relationship has been the subject of much speculation and mythmaking over the centuries.
+In 343 BCE, he was summoned back north to Macedonia to be the personal tutor to the son of Philip II, the young Alexander.
+Philip agreed to rebuild the Aristotle’s home city of Stagira (which he had recently destroyed) in return for his services.
+Though the relationship between Aristotle and Alexander has been the subject of much speculation over the centuries, we don’t know much about it for sure except that this tutelage would last for three years, and that Alexander studied alongside other children of Macedonian nobility—including Ptolemy, who would serve as one of Alexander’s generals and later rule Egypt, establishing the Ptolemaic dynasty.

 Please wait while we process your payment